We compared unlimited data phone plans to find the best one for you

 Last year, the "unlimited data" wars heated up between the four major carriers in the US.
 Each one tried to outdo the others in terms of price and how much data you actually got.
 Unlimited data is kind of like a bottomless cup of coffee at a diner: At some point you'll be cut off.

 Thursday, Verizon added yet another unlimited plan that will offer even more data for customers who need it -- it's still not truly unlimited.
-The plan is named "aboveunlimited" and will be available starting June 18, 2018.
+The plan is named "aboveunlimited" and has the largest data allowance of any carrier, with 75GB per month.

 For most people, these large data plans should be more than enough.
 But to help make sense of what you actually get, we compared the unlimited plans from AT&T, Sprint, T-Mobile and Verizon and all the fine print that came with them.

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of June 18, 2018.